ua-snap/snap-drupal/README.md

 13. If all went as planned, Drupal will report that it's using the new Drupal core on this page:

    https://www.snap.uaf.edu/#overlay=admin/reports/updates

+## Configure jCaption module for image captions
+Provides a caption for images from the alt or title attribute using jQuery.
+This module  uses whatever text a content creator puts in the "Title" field for the image.
+So you just have to make sure "Enable Title field" is checked for the image field you use.
+Then you go into the jCaption configuration settings to add the selectors you want to be captionized. jQuery handles the rest.

+Content types that have Image fields include Article, Organizations, and Projects.
+HOWEVER we don't want captions to appear for Organization logos, so disable Alt and Title fields for the logos in the Organizations content type (Collaborator logo element).
+*	Set to use TITLE attribute
+*	Choose selectors on which it will run:
+**	.content .content img
+**	.field-name-field-project-image .field-item.even img
+**	.field-name-field-project-image .field-item.odd img
+*	Check require text, copy style, copy class, remove align, copy foat, auto width, keep link
+*	Uncheck remove style, remove class, copy alignment
+*	Style the markup for Image Caption paragraph